motazEmad/game-puzzle/README.md

 ### Architecture

-* GameLoader: is responsible of loading data and also the theme of the game
+* GameLoader: is responsible of loading data and also the theme of the game, changes can be done herein order to change the them of the game
 * GameService: is responsible of the game logic related functionality
 * GameController: is responsible of control the flow of the game
 * Model package: dto of the game